TexasInstruments/ot-ti/README.md

 Programming with CCS will allow for a full debug environment within the IDE.
 This is accomplished by creating a target connection to the XDS110 debugger and starting a project-less debug session.
 The CCS IDE will attempt to find the source files on the local machine based on the debug information embedded within the ELF.
-CCS may prompt you to find the source code if the image was built on another machine or the source code is located in a different location than is recorded within the ELF.
+CCS may prompt you to find the source code if the image was built on another machine or the source code is located in a different location than what is recorded within the ELF.

 Download and install [Code Composer Studio][ccs].